The Wealth Visionnaireยฎ

 Find your optimal salary & contribution mix

-Enter your tax rates below and we will model three scenarios side by side — showing how different salary and distribution splits affect your retirement wealth, tax burden, and take-home pay.
+Enter your tax rates below and we will model three scenarios side by side — showing how different salary and distribution splits affect your freedom wealth, tax burden, and take-home pay.
 This is a planning model, not tax advice — always verify with your CPA.

 Your Tax Rates (for optimization model)